decentraland/libpeer-comms-v3/docs/comms.md

 # LiveKit Transport

-[LiveKit](https://livekit.io/) is a high-quality media server using webRTC, it may be expensive to deploy (especially for a large number of peers) but it's very efficient and very easy to deploy.
+[LiveKit](https://livekit.io/) is a high-quality media server using webRTC, very efficient and very easy to deploy.
 LiveKit has tools for webRTC signaling, the concepts of rooms (which we will adopt as islands), and its own authentication.
 It also has its own TURN server, so each LiveKit deployment will have a nearby TURN server, which should minimize the cost of relay for people that cannot connect directly to the server.

 ![img](comms-v3-livekit.png)